-The young man stammered, apparently unsure how to respond.
+The young man stammered and closed his mouth again, apparently unsure how to respond.
 Diana set the sheet down and met his nervous eyes.
 “Relax, Thomas.
 I cannot complain.
 You’ve done well for your first major assignment.
 I can count on you to begin a regular contribution to our front-page news from now on, can I not?”

 He froze and eyes widened to round discs that made her want to snort in laughter, but she just barely held it in.
 “Y-yes, Miss Kincade.
 Yes, indeed!”

 After he left, Diana stood and walked to the window of her second story office that overlooked one of the countless bustling streets of New York City.
 In the past couple of years, she had worked her way through the ranks of the newspaper staff until she’d reached the coveted position of Associate Editor, just below her boss, Mr. Barlow, the Senior Editor of their middling print shop.